EphremG/ctf/README.md

 License
-It is released under the license GPLv2, so it is open source and the code can be examined, modified and distributed by everyone.
+It is open source and the code can be examined, modified and distributed.